 In order that level V reaches threshold D, a certain volume of water is necessary (likened to a certain quantity of electrical charges).
 If this water is supplied slowly by the pump (current of long duration and low intensity), some of the water has time to go through L and raise piston E therefore increasing the threshold level (accommodation).
 The quantity of liquid (the current) will therefore have to be greater because level V has to reach point D higher up.
-Moreover, a large amount of liquid returns from D through tap D has to understand that all these extra quantities that D has to transport indicate that we have an unfavourable stimulation current.
+Moreover, a large amount of liquid returns from B to A through tap K. It is easy to understand that all these extra quantities that P has to transport indicate that we have an unfavourable stimulation current.